junaidalie/webdev_lab1/README.md

 # webdev_lab1
-Creating first repo for webdev_lab1
+Creating the first repo for webdev_lab1